Darian DeVries

-Darian Dale DeVries (born April 7, 1975) is the head men's basketball coach at Drake University.
+Darian Dale DeVries (born April 7, 1975) is an American basketball coach who is currently the head men's basketball coach at Indiana.
+He was previously the head coach at Drake University from 2018 to 2024 and at West Virginia during the 2024–25 season.

+Early life

+DeVries was born and raised in Aplington, Iowa.
+The oldest of five siblings, he played basketball and football at Aplington High School for three years before graduating from the merged Aplington-Parkersburg High School in 1993.

 Coaching history

+Early career

-A native of Aplington, Iowa, DeVries played collegiately at Northern Iowa.
+DeVries played collegiately at Northern Iowa.
 After graduating, he joined Creighton University as a graduate manager in its men's basketball program.
 After three seasons as a graduate manager, DeVries was named assistant coach in 2001.
 He stayed with Creighton following the departure of Dana Altman and the hire of Greg McDermott.

+Drake University

 DeVries became a head coach for the first time when he accepted the job at former conference rival Drake in March 2018.

-DeVries' steady hand at the helm of the Bulldogs helped the program start the season with 9–2 record, the program's best open to a season since 2007–08.
-The Bulldogs win over Valparaiso Feb.
-16 was the team's 20th win of the season to mark the sixth 20-win season in program history.
+DeVries' helped the Bulldogs program start the season with 9–2 record, the program's best open to a season since 2007–08.
+The Bulldogs win over Valparaiso Feb 16 was the team's 20th win of the season to mark the sixth 20-win season in program history.
 This accomplishment came after inheriting the second-fewest returning letterwinners in the nation.

-DeVries' ability as a master tactician was further proven when starting point guard and potential MVC Larry Bird Player of the Year candidate Nick Norton suffered a season-ending knee injury in the first game of the MVC season.
-Despite a sense of complete despair from the Bulldog faithful, DeVries' team proceeded to win four of its next five games to move into a tie for third place in the league standings.
+Following that start, starting point guard and potential MVC Larry Bird Player of the Year candidate Nick Norton suffered a season-ending knee injury in the first game of the MVC season.
+DeVries' team proceeded to win four of its next five games to move into a tie for third place in the league standings.
 At the close of the 2018–19 season, he was named MVC Coach of the Year.

-In his next season, DeVries made history as the first coach to lead an 8-seed to a win over the 1-seed in the Missouri Valley Conference Tournament ("Arch Madness"), trouncing UNI 77–56.
+In his next season, DeVries made history as the first coach to lead an 8-seed to a win over the 1-seed in the Missouri Valley Conference Tournament ("Arch Madness"), defeating UNI 77–56.

-DeVries' success at Drake continued in the 2020–2021 season where he took the team to a 18–0 start which included the Bulldogs' inclusion in the AP Top 25 poll.
-After losing two of their top players to injury, DeVries' once again showed his masterful hand at leading Drake to their first at-large NCAA Tournament bid in years, and their first NCAA tournament win in 50 years to the day with a win over former Valley foe Wichita State.
+DeVries' success at Drake continued in the 2020–21 season where he took the team to a 18–0 start which included the Bulldogs' inclusion in the AP Top 25 poll.
+After losing two of their top players to injury, DeVries' led Drake to their first at-large NCAA Tournament bid in years, and their first NCAA tournament win in 50 years to the day with a win over former Valley foe Wichita State.
 DeVries was also named MVC Coach of the Year for the second time in three years.
 In March 2021, DeVries signed an 8-year contract extension with Drake, keeping him in Des Moines through the 2028–29 season.